 Administrative Review of ILR Refusal as a Victim Of Domestic Violence

 You should file an Administrative Review within 14 days of the refusal decision if the Home Office UKVI has refused your application for Indefinite Leave to Remain (ILR) as a victim of domestic violence, and you have been given the right to an Administrative Review against the refusal decision.
 The Administrative Review against the refusal decision can be successful based on the grounds that the decision maker has made a caseworker error in deciding your application for Indefinite Leave to Remain (ILR) as a victim of domestic violence.
-Our specialist family visa solicitors can provide the required legal services to represent you in your Administrative Review to challenge the refusal decision.
+Our specialist family visa solicitors can provide the legal services you need to represent you in your Administrative Review to challenge the refusal decision.

-Specialist Solicitors for ILR as a Victim of Domestic Violence
+Naturalisation as a British Citizen After ILR as a Victim of Domestic Violence

 You can apply for naturalisation as a British citizen 12 months after you have been granted Indefinite Leave to Remain (ILR) if you have been lawfully resident in the UK for the last five years preceding the date of application.
 If you are married to a British Citizen, the residence requirement will be three years instead of 5 years, and there will be no requirement to wait for 12 months after the grant of Indefinite Leave to Remain (ILR) when applying for naturalisation as a spouse of a British Citizen.
 Your absences from the UK during the last five years before the date of application for naturalisation should not exceed 450 days.
 If you are relying on three years of residence because you are married to a British Citizen, your absences during the last three years before the date of your naturalisation application should not exceed 270 days.
 Also, you must not have been absent from the UK for more than 90 days in the last 12 months before the date of your application for naturalisation as a British Citizen.
 Our specialist team of family visa solicitors can provide immigration advice and legal services for your application for naturalisation as a British Citizen after the grant of Indefinite Leave to Remain (ILR) as a victim of domestic violence.
 Read More